Decksandrumsandrockandroll

 Decksandrumsandrockandroll is the only studio album by English electronic music duo Propellerheads.
 It was originally released by Wall of Sound on 26 January 1998 in the United Kingdom.
 In the United States, it was released by DreamWorks Records with a different track listing.

 Reception

-The album peaked at number 6 on the UK Albums Chart, as well as number 100 on the Billboard 200 chart.
+The album peaked at number 6 on the UK Albums Chart, and number 100 on the US Billboard 200.
 It was nominated for the Mercury Music Prize in 1998.
 As of 1999, it had sold 200,000 copies.